jopereira88/AFluID/README.md

 chmod +x install.sh     #do this the first time to make the file executable ./install.sh YOUR_FASTA_FILE.fasta METADATA_FILE.csv
 ```
-4. This will create the directory tree and the database files.
+4. This will create the directory tree and the database files. **Depending on the size of you data this step can take a fair bit of time**

 ## Running the pipeline